victorbalssa/abacus/README.md

 On Android, Tokens are stored in [**SharedPreferences**](https://developer.android.com/training/data-storage/shared-preferences), encrypted with [**Android's Keystore system**](https://developer.android.com/training/articles/keystore.html).

-No external API calls nor Analytics API, not even sentry / crashlytics.
+No external API calls nor Analytics API, but we are using Sentry only for anonymous crash & bug report.

 ---